openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/openstack.rst

 The following metrics are emitted per volume node:

+* ``openstack_cinder_volume_attachement_time``, the time in seconds it took to attach a volume to an instance.

 * ``openstack_cinder_volume_creation_time``, the time in seconds it took to create a new volume.

 .. note:: When using Ceph as the back end storage for volumes, the ``hostname`` value is always set to ``rbd``.

+   We also tested different scenarios and we observed that when creating a raw volume, the creation time isn't correlated to the size of the volume.
+Also when creating a volume from a Glance image, the creation time depends on the size of the image because Cinder needs to stream the data from Glance.

 The following metrics are retrieved from the Cinder API: